EmilBoychev/workshop-react/README.md

 Second are users/registered - they can register into the site, sent messages, add comments, add products and clear the cart .
 The third is admin - administrative privileges: add products, delete products, edit products, read and delete messages.The admin user doesn't have access to the cart and not allowed to add comments.
 ### Important note
-In oder to use admin privileges, please, make a new registration with email "peter@abv.bg" and password by choise.
+In other to use admin privileges, please, make a new registration with email "peter@abv.bg" and password by choice.

 Content
 The online shop offers selected branded glasses.